-An alternative option is to get a Skype phone number and divert to your own mobile.
+An alternative option is to get a Skype phone number and divert to your mobile.
 That way, only you will be able to answer work calls.
 When answering calls, make sure your environment is quiet.
-It won't sound very professional if you have the television on in the background or the children are squabbling again.
+It won't sound very professional if you have the television on in the background or the children are arguing again.

 Don't use your home address

-Register your registered business address (i.e. the one you have listed with Companies House) with your accountant – they normally do this for a small fee.
+Register your registered business address (i.e. the one you have listed with Companies House) with your accountant – they usually do this for a small fee.
 And then get a PO Box through Royal Mail for your office address, either picking up your post from your local delivery office or paying extra for post-forwarding.

 Don't forget to take breaks

 It's all too easy to sit at your desk for eight hours straight without getting up to take regular breaks.
 I can't stress this enough.
 Don't forget to give yourself time away from the computer screen.
 Working long hours will only make you ill.
-Set an alarm every hour, so you know it's time to get up and stretch your legs, make a cup of tea or call a friend.
+Set the alarm every hour, so you know it's time to get up and stretch your legs, make a cup of tea or call a friend.

 Get motivated and stay productive